gutocaetano/calc-percent/README.md

 # calc-percent
-how to percentage with a dynamic operating
+how to percentage with a dynamic operating in Swift